tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 \pagebreak
 </div>

 ## Advice on starting out

-Build a project, deploy it to prod
+Build a project, deploy it to prod (make it easy for people to try)
 - "I have given this advice to many people no one has done it so far" - [Denys Linkov](https://www.linkedin.com/feed/update/urn:li:activity:7287635346698211328/)

 Sample from the list of students who graduated from your course